 One hundred sets of fitted propensity scores are generated by bootstrapping a logit regression predicting compliance among the pooled treatment groups within each treatment period 100 times for each combination of prior information and compliance type (i.e., for each column within each panel).
 Then, each of the 100 sets of propensity scores from the first stage is used in a bootstrapped weighted OLS regression with another 100 repetitions.
-Reported above are the means and (in parentheses) standard deviations of the distribution of the resulting 10,000 "draws" of each coefficient.
+Reported above are the means and (in parentheses) standard deviations of the distribution of the resulting 10,000 "draws" of each coefficient. \ p < 0.10, \\ p < 0.05, \\\ p < 0.01.

-These results are robust to alternative cutoff parameters.
-Figure D3 in the Appendix shows that as we increase the reading time cutoff threshold used to classify compliance, the resulting treatment effects for the uninformed and compliant (the analog to the coefficients in Table 5) grow steadily larger in absolute terms to a point, consistent with our interpretation that these individuals are, indeed, spending more time reading the treatment.
+These results are robust to alternative cutoff parameters for compliance.
+Appendix Figure D3 shows that as we increase the reading time cutoff threshold used to classify compliance, the resulting treatment effects for the uninformed and compliant (the analog to the coefficients in column 3 in Table 4) grow steadily larger in absolute terms to a point, consistent with our interpretation that these individuals are, indeed, spending more time reading the treatment.

 In summary, our results confirm that identifying compliant and uninformed consumers is important when understanding the heterogeneity that lies beneath average treatment effects, as initially reported in Table 1.
-Moreover, after accounting for compliance, the placebo treatment has the hoped-for zero effect on inflation expectations relative to the control.

-We can go further in understanding the importance of distinguishing compliant and uninformed consumers from the noncompliant and informed by drawing on our results in Table 4 that showed that compliant and uninformed consumers can be systematically characterized by their demographic characteristics.
-Coibion et al. (2022) find that gender differences are important; their RCTs suggest that female respondents are more responsive to information treatments in terms of updating their inflation expectations.
-So the fact that we find that women are both more likely to have read (and hence comply with) the treatment and to report being less informed about monetary policy news, on average, means that their stronger reaction to informational treatments could simply follow from the fact that compliant and less informed respondents have higher average effects, and have nothing to do with gender per se.
-To explore this further, Table 6 reports treatment effects by gender before (denoted "base") and after stratifying the sample into respondents who heard, or did not hear, monetary policy news and who are classified as complying with the treatment.
-For simplicity, in this final exercise we pool all the informational treatments into one, to focus on the differential effects by gender.
+We can go further in understanding the importance of distinguishing compliant and uninformed consumers from the non-compliant and informed by drawing on our results that compliant and uninformed consumers can be systematically characterized by their demographic characteristics.
+Coibion, Gorodnichenko, and Weber (2022) find that gender differences are important; their RCTs suggest that female respondents are more responsive to information treatments in terms of updating their inflation expectations.
+However, we find (see Appendix Table E2) that women are both more likely to have read (and hence comply with) the treatment and to report being less informed about monetary policy news, on average, and so their stronger reaction to informational treatments could simply follow from the fact that compliant and less informed respondents have higher average effects, and have nothing to do with gender per se.
+To explore this further, Table 5 reports treatment effects by gender before (denoted "base") and after stratifying the sample into respondents who heard, or did not hear, monetary policy news and who are classified as complying with the treatment.
+For simplicity, in this final exercise we pool all the information treatments, to focus on the differential effects by gender.

-Table 6 shows that, depending on the wave, men have different reactions compared with women.
+Table 5 shows that, depending on the wave, men have different reactions compared with women.
 In particular, in the September wave, men reacted less than women to the information treatment, as seen in columns (1) and (3).
 We also see that when we focus on the compliant, these gender differences disappear.
-In fact, comparing columns (3) and (4) in Table 6, we observe that the differences stem from the non-compliant respondents who are included in column (3); when we compare compliant male and female respondents in column (4), the treatment effects are not statistically different and, if anything, are greater for men.
+In fact, comparing columns (3) and (4), we observe that the differences stem from the non-compliant respondents who are included in column (3); when we compare compliant male and female respondents in column (4), the treatment effects are not statistically different and, if anything, are greater for men.